-Having long believed that the journey is the destination, I’ve always been as much a fan of the act of traveling, as a I am a fan of actually arriving in a new place.
+Having long believed that the journey is the destination, I am as much a fan of the act of traveling, as I am a fan of actually arriving in a new place.

 This weekend, I will be back on the road, this time to spend barely 36 hours in the high-mountain deserts of Southern California.
 Traveling from the soft hills and cool climate of the coast, across the vast Central Valley blanketed by orchards and agriculture, and then up to 4000 feet where the plants are all spiny and the rocks jagged, my camera will likely spend the entire trip in my lap, ready for any tantalizing cast of light across the passing landscape.

 I have some very specific shots I’d like to attempt once I reach my destination, but even if they are complete failures, I’ll have immensely enjoyed the journey…

 My collection of Roadtrip Photography can be found here, prints and licensing available.